prettydiff/wisdom/Avoiding_Trolls.md

 ### Citation Baiting
 When a conversation decays into something political a person may challenge you for evidence or a citation.
 Sometimes this makes sense and elevates the conversation into greater depth and precision.
 Often, though, the request for evidence occurs because a person is lazy and either cannot find the energy to do their own research or because they are using a clever form of [troll baiting](#baiting).

 There are some cases a request for evidence can arise that simply don't make any sense.
 Questions or challenge to asserted theories do not ever require evidence.
-This bad faith request is sometimes called [sea lioning](https://en.wikipedia.org/wiki/Sea_lioning).
+This bad faith request is called [sea lioning](https://en.wikipedia.org/wiki/Sea_lioning).
 Sometimes this toxic behavior is intentional and other times the requestor is simply too ignorant to understand the difference.

+A common example of unintentional citation baiting is a rhetorical question begging clarification.
+If a person were sincerely asking for additional information their question would clearly reflect this.
+Sometimes people will ask a question without any desire for the question to be answered in a manner they might incorrectly perceive as Socratic dialogue.
+All such questions are trolling hoping for you to defensively perform research they should have performed themselves.
+Answer all such questions with *I don't know* and immediately abandon the conversation.

 #### Best Course of Action
 If you already have the requested evidence at hand, immediately know where to find it, or are simply curious yourself then be a kind and helpful person by quickly presenting the requested evidence.